andersaamodt/declaration-of-individual-emancipation/declaration.md

 ##### **Proportionality.** {#sec:proportionality}
 Penalties must match actual harm. (see[@sec:non-harm],[@sec:protection-cruelty],[@sec:responsibility],[@sec:no-punishment-poverty])

+##### **No Immunity in Enforcement.** {#sec:no-immunity-enforcement}
+Those who enforce law remain bound by it.
+Every act of enforcement that violates a law, even in pursuit of its observance, is itself a violation.
+Necessity may excuse, but never sanctify, transgression; enforcement must police its own excesses first.[^police-violations]

+[^police-violations]: In the United States, police officers routinely commit acts that are plainly illegal—assault, perjury, unlawful entry, and destruction of property—under the ordinary meaning of the law.
+The practice known as *testilying*, or police perjury, was identified by New York judges in the 1970s and remains widely acknowledged within the justice system.
+Federal investigations have repeatedly documented falsified reports, planted evidence, and patterns of violence carried out without legal justification; major cities have paid billions in settlements for proven police misconduct, while the officers involved almost never face criminal penalty.
+Over time, this has normalized the belief that police are not bound by law but authorized to break laws in the act of enforcing them.

 ##### **Protection from Cruelty.** {#sec:protection-cruelty}
 Torture, isolation, forced psychiatric treatment, and indefinite confinement are forbidden. (see[@sec:cruel-punishment],[@sec:informed-consent],[@sec:bodily-autonomy])